lessizzmore/dask-gke/README.md

 ```
 ## Deploy Dask Scheduler and Workers
 In this example, both the dask scheduler and the 2 dask workers are deployed in the same a4 node pool.
+Dask scheduler and workers are connected using Service `dask-worker tcp://dask-scheduler-svc:8786`
 Each dask worker requests 8 B200 GPUs (1 A4 VM).
-To change the number of dask worker, change replicas: 2 as you need
+To change the number of dask worker, change replicas: 2 as you need.

 ```
 kubectl apply -f scheduler.yaml kubectl apply -f worker.yaml